saturn597/discorddm/README.md

-DiscordPM
+DiscordDM
 ======================
-A client for sending and receiving PMs in Discord.
+A client for sending and receiving DMs in Discord.
 (Very incomplete).

 Installation